 What is Anchor Text?

 Anchor text is the clickable, visible text in a hyperlink.
-It tells both users and search engines what the linked page is about.
+It tells both users and answer engines what the linked page is about.
 For example, in the link <a href="...">backlink monitoring</a>, "backlink monitoring" is the anchor text.

 Why Anchor Text Matters

-- User experience: Helps visitors understand where a link leads
+- User experience — Helps visitors understand where a link leads

 Google's Penguin Update Changed Everything